rungjoo/simmc2.0/sub2_34/README.md

 Therefore, the method of the test is changed as follows.

-- All Objects corresponding to system utterances for which system matching is predicted to be 1: true
+- All Objects corresponding to system utterances for which system matching is predicted to be 1: true (=method 3) or matching score (=method 4)
 - All Objects corresponding to system utterances for which system matching is predicted to be 0: false
 - Other objects that do not appear in previous system utterances: predicted by matching score